storj-archived/storj-bounty-program/bounty-details.rst

 	* Any social media/website links
 	* Proposal that is 3-5 sentences long
 	* Links to any previous written material you've done
+	* Rock.Chat alias (if applicable)
+	* How you've interacted with Storj: i.e developer, farmer, token holder, and/or partner

 .. note:: Please do not submit your blog post without approval of your proposal or abstract.